RamisUrban/RamisUrban.github.io/resume.md

 ### PUBLICATION & CONFERENCE PRESENTATION

 **Transit-Induced Genetrification?
 The Impact from Dockland Light Railway and London Overground Improvement on Surrounding Neighbourhoods in East London** <span style="float: right; ">Dec.2022-Jul.2023</span>
- - By conducting quantitative analysis in STATA, QGIS and Python, the research aims to detect and estimate the gentrification annd displacement triggered by TOD development.
+ - By conducting quantitative analysis in STATA, QGIS and Python, the research detects and estimates the gentrification and displacement triggered by Transit-oriented Development(TOD).
- - Selected as a panelist at Quantifying Gentrification and Displacement: Big Data and Other Data in ["Gentrification & Displacement:What Can We Do About It?
+ - Selected as a panel speaker at the session of Quantifying Gentrification and Displacement: Big Data and Other Data in ["Gentrification & Displacement:What Can We Do About It?
 An International Dialogue"](https://sites.bu.edu/gentrification/speakers/), International Conference on Gentrification, Boston, MA

 **Regional Urbanisation through Accessibility?
 The “Zweite Stammstrecke” Express Rail Project in Munich**<span style="float: right; ">Mar.2019-Jul.2019</span>
  - Development of a digital tool for Transit-oriented development analysis for Munich Metropolitan Region, using ArchGIS and SPSS <br>